hosua/Folder-Organizer-Tool/README.md

 # Current version (v0.8.0+)

 Since quite a few things have changed since the previous version, I rewrote the readme.
-If you are using and older version and don't want to upgrade, the readme for the legacy versions will be below.
+If you are using and older version and don't want to upgrade, the readme for the legacy versions will still be below.

 ## Getting Started